lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 What can you pull from your system at run-time?
 What can you do to figure out why, at run-time?

+TODO maybe a section on Ash as a move into enterprise?
 ## A Future built four decades ago

 When you line up all the unique upsides of the BEAM, Erlang and Elixir it ends up sounding too good to be true.
 It sounds a bit futuristic.
 I would expect someone to say that they are still in the early days of this roadmap and that they would love to have us along for the journey as they ship their 0.1.
 It sounds like unfounded hype that will never come to pass.